yeojz/vtypes/packages/vtypes-json/README.md

 ## About

-The `json` validator attempts to make sure the input is a valid json.
+The `json` validator attempts to ensure that the input is a valid json.

 ## Installation